ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport over HTTP/3 makes it possible for an application to directly access QUIC transport via an HTTP/3 connection.
-HTTP/3 is the application mapping for QUIC, defined in RFC 9113, which describes how streams are used to carry control data or HTTP request and response message sequences in the form of frames, as well as describing details of stream and connection lifecycle management.
+HTTP/3 is the application mapping for QUIC, defined in {{!RFC9113}}, which describes how streams are used to carry control data or HTTP request and response message sequences in the form of frames, as well as describing details of stream and connection lifecycle management.